-Within the Dept. of Department of Mathematics and Statistics, students may choose options which concentrate in Statistics.
+Within the Department of Mathematics and Statistics, students may choose options which concentrate in Statistics.
 This page summarizes the main features of the Statistics options and overlaps considerably with the material in the Axioms, which contains full detail of all program requirements.

 The M.S. option provides students with training in statistical applications, statistical computing and theory, preparing them for jobs in industry or government, or for moving on to a Ph.D. in Statistics of Biostatistics.
 The Ph.D. option provides a combination of theory and application preparing students for positions in academia, industry or government.
 Each of these programs is described in more detail below.

 Students entering the M.S. are expected to have had Linear Algebra and Calculus up through Multivariate Calculus (this is typically covered by a three semester sequence in U.S. schools).

 The requirements for the M.S. degree involve coursework, a project and qualifying exams.

-The student must complete 30 hours of coursework with grades of C or better, including at least 24 hours with grades of B or better.
+The student must complete 30 hours of coursework with grades of C or better, including at least 24 hours with grades of B or better (Pass or fail grades cannot be used to satisfy this requirement).
 In addition, the student must have at least an overall B average.
-The required 30 hours must include:

-- Stat 697R: Applied Regression
+- Stat 625: Regression Modeling,

-- Stat 607-608: Probability and Mathematical Statistics I, II
+- Stat 607-608: Probability and Mathematical Statistics I, II,

 This section explains how a Five College student can earn a Masters degree in statistics in a fifth year.